chaosotter/basic-games/games/Disk Images/TI-99 4A/0040/Demonstration Music/README.txt

-BORN FREE
+DEMONSTRATION MUSIC

-This is a rendition of "Born Free".
+This is a program that plays an unknown tune as a demonstration of the TI's sound capabilities.

 This game was found in a collection of old TI disk images.

-The original image name and path was "0040.dsk/BORNFREE".
+The original image name and path was "0040.dsk/DEMO/MUS".

-The game is in TI BASIC and credited in 1981 to Richard Lamson, but no further information is known.
+The game is in TI BASIC, but no further information is known.